 How do we better characterize an earthquake upon its occurrence?

 How close are we to earthquake early warning?

 How do earthquakes interact with neighbouring tectonic, geophysical, geomorphological, geochemical features?

 What can we learn from tectonics on earth and how does it compare to other planets?

-I have been fascinated by planetary sciences since middle-school.
-Over time this interest focused in on how the Earth deforms and the processes that aid this deformation.
-Earth's crustal deformation over geologic and historic timescales has moulded the geopolitical and socio-economic construct of our society.
-Its study facilitates an understanding, and to an extent helps modulate, its present and future effects on our very existence and way of life.
-An investigation into this deformation over time also enables us to use Earth as a reference to study planet-like bodies within observational distances in the vastness of space.
+Why? - Earth's crustal deformation over geologic and historic timescales has moulded the geopolitical and socio-economic construct of the world we live in.
+Its study facilitates an understanding, and to an extent helps modulate, its present and future effects on our existence and way of life.
+An investigation into this deformation over time also enables us to use Earth as a reference to study planet-like bodies within observable distances.

-It also does not hurt to note that this is one field where science truly meets adventure!
+IMPORTANT: It does not hurt to note that this is one field where science truly meets adventure!